Burchonator/bruteforce-scripts/README.md

 by burchthehacker

 Created a bruteforcing script to assist with bruteforcing CTFs.
-This is the basic scipt and that I will develop.
+This is the basic script that I will develop.

 How to use: